darktable-org/dtdocs/content/module-reference/processing-modules/filmic-rgb.md

 ## look

-When working on the _look_ tab, it is recommended to monitor S-curve spline on the _look only_ graph.
-The curve starts from the scene+display black levels at the bottom left of the graph, and should smoothly increase up to the scene+display white levels at the top right.
-Sometimes if the constraints on the S-curve are too tight, the splines in the shadows and/or highlights regions can "overshoot" the limits of the display, and and orange warning is shown on those part of the spline.
+When working on the _look_ tab, it is recommended that you monitor the S-curve spline on the _look only_ graph.
+This curve starts from the scene/display black levels at the bottom left of the graph, and should smoothly increase up to the scene/display white levels at the top right.
+Sometimes, if the constraints on the S-curve are too tight, the splines in the shadows and/or highlights regions can "overshoot" the limits of the display, and an orange warning is shown on those parts of the spline.

 If you see the orange warning indicator at either end of the S-curve, corrective actions should be performed to bring the S-curve back to a smooth monotonically increasing curve.
 This may involve: